Schizoaffective Disorder (cont.)

 According to the newly released Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), in order to be diagnosed with schizoaffective disorder, an individual must meet the following diagnostic criteria:

-- An uninterrupted period of illness that includes either a major depressive disorder or a manic episode along with at least three active symptoms of schizophrenia (hallucinations, delusions, disorganized speech, severely disorganized or catatonic behaviors, negative symptoms like decreased emotional expression or movement)
+- An uninterrupted period of illness that includes either a major depressive disorder or a manic episode along with at least two active symptoms of schizophrenia (hallucinations, delusions, disorganized speech, severely disorganized or catatonic behaviors, negative symptoms like decreased emotional expression or movement)

 - Delusions (for example, paranoia, erotomania, grandiosity, delusional jealousy, persecutory or somatic delusions) or hallucinations occur for at least two weeks without major depressive or manic symptoms at some time during the illness.

 - The major mood symptoms occur for most of the duration of the illness.

 - The illness is not the result of a medical condition or the effects of alcohol, other drugs of abuse, a medication or exposure to an environmental toxin.

 Get tips on therapy and treatment.